alvii147/ImageNoiseInterpolation/docs/report/ECE_313_Course_Project.md

 **Notes**

-This is an implementation of salt and pepper noise.
+This is an implementation of salt-and-pepper noise.
 A color channel pixel $x_k(i, j)$ corrupted by impulsive noise is given by:
 $$
 \large x_k(i, j) = \begin{cases}
 s_k(i, j), & 1 - p_1 - p_2 \\[5pt]